darasus/ai-blog/content/how-mediation-can-help-you-resolve-conflicts.md

   from arising in the future.
 The Medio app uses AI-based algorithms to help you navigate the mediation process and come to an agreement that works for both sides.
+intro: >-
+  Mediation is a process of conflict resolution that helps people communicate with each other to resolve their conflicts.
+In this blog, we will explore what mediation is and why it works.
+If you are currently embroiled in a conflict or anticipate that one may arise, you may find the ideas in this blog article helpful.

+  Mediation is an excellent technique for ending disputes between friends, colleagues, family members or any party involved in a conflict.
+It involves bringing neutral third-party mediators into the conflict and having them help both sides understand and work through their issues so they can resolve the problems on their own from there moving forward.

+  Keep reading to learn more about mediation and why it works so well for resolving conflicts.
 ---

 ## What is mediation?